Michanoku/odin-battleship/README.md

 - `name`: The CPU players name.
 Defaults to CPU.
 - `targetMode`: A boolean.
 Defaults to false.
-- `targetShip`: The object representing the current targetMode targetShip.
+- `targetShip`: The object representing the current target mode target ship.
 Empty at first.
-- `gameboard`: A reference to the gameboard created by the gameboard module and associated with the cpu player.
+- `gameboard`: A reference to the game board created by the game board module and associated with the CPU player.
-- `targetBoard`: A special gameboard used by the CPU to track their own actions.
+- `targetBoard`: A special game board used by the CPU to track their own actions.

 **Key Methods:**

 - `attackCell()`: Will return the next coordinate the CPU player is going to attack.
 If the CPU player is in target mode, analyzeTarget is called to mark potential targets.
 Then, targetBoard.getTargetCell is called to ask the targetBoard to provide a cell to attack.
-If no cell is returned, targetMode is ended and the function is called again.
+If no cell is returned, target mode is ended and the function is called again.
 If the CPU player is not in target mode, targetBoard.getHuntCell is called to ask the targetBoard to provide a cell to attack.
 The function returns a cell to attack.
-- `analyzeTarget()`: This function will adjust targetShip attribute values according to the current data.
+- `analyzeTarget()`: This function will adjust the target ship attribute values according to the current data.
 If there are more than 2 hits recorded in the current target, and the likely direction of the ship has not been estimated, the function will estimate horizontal or vertical.
 Then, the coordinates will be sorted.
 No matter how many hits there are, the internal #markPotential function is called to mark potential cells to hit.
 - `getAttackResults()`: This function is called after an attack has happened, so the CPU player can understand the results.
 First, targetBoard.markAttack is called to record the attack.
 If a hit was reported, the CPU player will either enter target mode or add the coordinates to the current target (if already in target mode).
 If the current target has been reported as branched (if we have recorded more hits than the allowed length of the longest ship), then these coordinates will show us where the targets branch, so the point is calculated.
 After that, the targetBoard.updateMap method is called to analyze the map for new, impossible locations.

 ##### TargetGameboard